Brains and Bodies Award

 - Health Promotion for Staff

 Congratulations to the 2017/2018 award winners!
 Awards are earned based on meeting national best practice standards.
-Schools also may choose to complete all the modules to seek the Alliance’s national recognition; two schools in Wake County earned this distinction in the 2016-2017 school year: Lead Mine Elementary and Swift Creek Elementary.
+Schools also may choose to complete all the modules to seek the Alliance’s national recognition; two schools in Wake County achieved this in the 2016-2017 school year: Lead Mine Elementary and Swift Creek Elementary.